 The CFO, Chief Compliance Officer and Corporate Secret of Fidus Investment (FDUS) is Buying Shares

-Following this transaction Shelby Sherard’s holding in the company was increased by 31.97% to a total of $323.1K.
-In addition to Shelby Sherard, one other FDUS executive reported Buy trades in the last month.
+Following this transaction Shelby Sherard’s holding in the company was increased by 18.75% to a total of $368.8K.
+In addition to Shelby Sherard, 4 other FDUS executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>